simonknittel/discord-bot-api/plugins/music-bot/README.md

 Install
 ---
+1. Make sure you have [FFmpeg](https://ffmpeg.org) installed and available in your PATH variable or configure in your config.json
-1. Copy the plugin to the `plugins` directory.
+2. Copy the plugin to the `plugins` directory.
-2. Run `npm install` in the directory of the plugin
+3. Run `npm install` in the directory of the plugin
-3. Start your bot and enable the plugin with `!enable music-bot`
+4. Start your bot and enable the plugin with `!enable music-bot`

 Commands
 ---